CooperP1309/pico_wifi_provisioner/README.md

 ---- Wifi Provisioning for the Raspberry Pico Pi W ----

 Built around the Pico Pi W, not the Pico Pi W 2.
 Should still work, though not tested.
-To use, you must have the pico-sdk downloaded.
-Run this setup script from Raspberry Pi:
+To use this repo, you must have the pico-sdk downloaded.
+Run this setup script from Raspberry Pi to download it (linux terminal script):

   https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh